escotoj/solid-workout-app/README.md

 ## GOT_TO_COMPLETE

+- add a pop up modal that displays the entire data from exercise API
 - need to set up, the entire user model and workout models and link to the schemas.
 - do a seed
 - signup and log in work